 A key juncture in the Learning Community process occurred when it became clear the Learning Community was a space where people who did not normally interact (nor tend to trust one another) could find common ground.
 This new behavior did not happen straight away, and it took time to consolidate.
-However, when these unprecedented exchanges did occur, exciting new learning took place between different CSOs and between CSOs and other types of participants who convened in a collaborative space for the first time.
+However, when these unprecedented exchanges did occur, exciting new learning took place between different CSOs and between CSOs and other types of participants who

-LESSONS LEARNED: CSA has had successful Learning Community meetings that were scheduled around other civil society events.
-For example, CSA invited CSOs to participate in a 2-day Learning Community event that it purposely scheduled to complement a civil society conference.
+LESSONS LEARNED: csa has had successful Learning Community meetings that were scheduled around other civil society events.
+For example, csa invited CSOs to participate in a 2-day Learning Community event that it purposely scheduled to complement a civil society conference.
 CSOs were able to participate in both events, providing a variety of insights and learning experiences, while also increasing linkages to the Local System.

-Moreover, CSA provided enough flexibly in the designs and enough open space in the event agendas to enable the type of robust, dynamic interaction that leads to unexpected connections and knowledge creation.
-While this kind of agenda design can pose risks, CSA learned that the pay-off was well worth the initial uncertainty.
+Moreover, csa provided enough flexibly in the designs and enough open space in the event agendas to enable the type of robust, dynamic interaction that leads to unexpected connections and knowledge creation.
+While this kind of agenda design can pose risks, csa learned that the pay-off was well worth the initial uncertainty.